 According to the National Bridge Inventory there are a total of 74 bridges in Dent County.
-Figure 3.2 shows the locations of State regulated bridges and non-State bridges in the planning area along with scour critical bridges.
+Figure 3.2 shows the locations of State regulated bridges and non-State bridges in the planning area.
+Scour critical bridges were also examined.
 Scour critical refers to one of the database elements in the National Bridge Inventory.
 This element is quantified using a "scour index", which is a number indicating the vulnerability of a bridge to scour during a flood.
 Bridges with a scour index between 1 and 3 are considered "scour critical", or a bridge with a foundation determined to be unstable for the observed or evaluated scour condition.
 Nonetheless, there are no scour critical structures within the county.